 The 2011 squad finished 31-27 and showed glimpses of the future with three wins over Martin Methodist and two versus Freed-Hardeman.
 Blackwood was a First Team All-TranSouth selection and Gutierrez, Megan Lavery and CaSarah Gilliam all earned Second Team honors.
 Eleven players were named TranSouth Scholar-Athletes and Caity Gray was recognized as a Daktronics-NAIA Scholar-Athlete.

-Last season Cumberland suffered through a 12-32 campaign because of injuries and inexperience at almost every position on the field.
+Cumberland suffered through a 12-32 campaign in 2015 because of injuries and inexperience at almost every position on the field.
 Newcomers, including six freshmen, started a total of 172 contests and the club’s two main pitchers – Leah Newsome and Kristen Abell – were both freshmen as well.

 Even with the struggles Tessa Tomaselli and Kassydi Montgomery both earned First Team All-Mid-South honors and Vienna Benavides was a Second Team selection.
-Five players were named Mid-South Scholar-Athletes and Sydney Broderick was named an NAIA Scholar-Athlete.
+Five players were named Academic All-Mid-South and Broderick was named an NAIA Scholar-Athlete.

 Following a playing career at Austin Peay, Stanfill became an assistant softball coach at her alma mater, where she stayed until taking over at CU in 2008.
 She played one year of softball and basketball at Dyersburg State Community College before enrolling at APSU.